-The plans and specifications for installing topsoiling shall be in keeping with this standard and shall describe the requirements for applying the practice to achieve its intended purpose.
+Plans and specifications for surface roughening shall be in keeping with this standard and shall describe the requirements for applying the practice to achieve its intended purpose.
 At a minimum include the following items:

-All plans shall include the installation, inspection, and maintenance schedules with the responsible party identified.
+All plans shall include installation, inspection, and maintenance schedules with the responsible party identified.

 OPERATION AND MAINTENANCE

 The slope shall be inspected after every runoff producing rain and repairs made as needed.
 Fill any eroded areas to slightly above the original grade, re-roughen the surface, then re-seed and mulch as soon as possible.